Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-01.md

 ## After Class

-Start on Visualization 1.
+Start on [Visualization 1](./Assignments/Visualization-1.md).
 Your goal is to make one visualization per week.
 The first week will use the Titanic Dataset.

 Before you can visualize data you need to have data.
 Follow this [Tutorial](https://github.com/MakeSchool-Tutorials/FEW-2-5-Data-Visualization-Working-with-Data/tree/master) and solve all of the challenges.

-When you're finsihed you know how to:

-- load data from JSON
-- extract useful values
-	- have some helper functions
-- Display data in the DOM

 ## Additional Resources